 If your Housing Benefit is less than the rent you have to pay, you may be entitled to Discretionary Housing Payments.
 But, we can only pay you Discretionary Housing Payments if you are suffering hardship and you have special circumstances.

-If you are Pension Age you can also get Council Tax Support based on the circumstances of other adults who live with you.
+If you are Pension Age you can also get Council Tax Reduction based on the circumstances of other adults who live with you.
 This is called Second Adult Rebate.
 The amount of Second Adult Rebate you are entitled to depends on the circumstances of the second adults: you could get 7.5%, 15% or 25% off your Council Tax.
 If you are a full time student you could get 7.5%, 15% or 100% off your Council Tax, depending on the income of the second adults.
+When you make a claim for Council Tax Reduction we will automatically work out if you are entitled to Second Adult Rebate and award the one which helps you the most.

 For more information on Council Tax Reduction, see the Council Tax Reduction page.